veranovus/sbre/README.md

  You can easilly write and use your custom shaders in SBRE.
 There are individual and batched rendering options availible.
 There is no 3D support currently and there won't be in the future.

- > Current version 0.05c
+ > Current version 0.06

 ## TODO

-- Implement Batch Rendering
+- Batch Rendering For All Different Draw Functions

 ## Capabilities